 Talk About It

-Ask children: Have you ever seen seeds travel?
+Ask students: Have you ever seen seeds travel?
 How did they move?

-- Each child chooses three seeds to test.
+- Have each student choose three seeds to test.

-- Have kids guess how they think each seed travels, then circle wind, water, or hitchhiker under PREDICTION on the chart.
+- Have students guess how they think each seed travels, then circle wind, water, or hitchhiker under Prediction on the Seeds on the Move chart.

-- Kids test each seed and circle results under OBSERVATION on the chart.
+- Help students test each seed with the three different tests outlined below and circle the results under Observation on the Seeds on the Move chart.